Table of Contents

 How to detect a bear trap?

 Institutions acquire equities at wholesale prices, frequently after falling in value.
 Downtrends will reverse, and markets will increase, which is the optimum moment to purchase.
-Still, most amateur investors and traders will wait until prices are already bullish and then buy.
+Still, most amateur investors and traders will wait until prices are bullish and buy.

 People are encouraged to purchase breakouts and pursue the price as it rises, which alerts institutions that it may be time to set a bear trap on the stock.